 Cold Start: Set the choke to the closed position.
 Pull the starter cord or engage the electric starter.
 Gradually open the choke as the engine warms up.
 Once the engine reaches operating temperature, fully open the choke.

 Warm Start: Assess the engine’s temperature.
 If warm, leave the choke fully open or disengaged.
 If the engine is slightly warm, use the choke only if needed.
+In this procedure, apply all types of generators.

 Fuel-Injected Generators